- Burning wood is the electricity sector’s second largest CO2 emitter after fossil gas.

 The European Academies Sciences Advisory Council (EASAC) states that using woody biomass for power “is not effective in mitigating climate change and may even increase the risk of dangerous climate change.”

 So in reality burning biomass could be contributing to climate change at very high costs to the energy bill payer.

 3 Drax is a top 5 CO2 emitter in Europe

-Drax’s CO2 emissions are so high that when compared with Europe’s coal fleet, the power plant is the third largest CO2 emitter.
-Only Belchatow in Poland (30.1 MtCO2/yr) and Neurath in Germany (18.1 MtCO2/yr) emit more CO2 than Drax.
+Drax’s CO2 emissions are so high that when compared with Europe’s coal fleet, the power plant is the fourth largest CO2 emitter.
+Only Belchatow in Poland (30.1 MtCO2/yr) and Neurath (18.1 MtCO2/yr) and Boxberg (15.4 MtCO2/yr) in Germany emit more CO2 than Drax.

 Drax is by far the largest single CO2 emitter in the UK power sector with RWE’s Pembroke Gas Power Station coming in second with 4.3Mt CO2 emissions and is larger even than Port Talbot Steelworks’ annual emissions of 6.4Mt CO2.